maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***updateInstanceStatus*** operation is to allow service providers to update the registration status of the Instances they provide.
-It is implemented following the REST methodology using a PUT HTTP method.
+It is implemented following the REST methodology, using a PUT HTTP method.
 It receives as input the ID of the Instance of which the status will be updated, as well as the new applicable Instance status value.
 The MSR will respond with the outcome of the update operation, if successful or not.